-Lordosis or hyperlordosis is an exaggerated lumbar curve in the spine.
+Hyperlordosis is an exaggerated lumbar curve in the spine.
 To put it another way, the lower back curves inwards more than normal.
 Here we explain the causes, implications for sports injuries, and corrective exercises.

 The spine needs a natural curve to function correctly.
-This is known as Lordosis and is due to the shape of the individual bones of the spine called vertebrae.
-If the curve becomes too great then stress is placed on other parts of the spine causing pain.
+This is known as Lordosis and is due to the shape of the individual bones in the spine (called vertebrae).

 If you drew a line from the tight lower back to the tight hip flexors and then another line from the weak abdominals to the weak hamstrings and glutes, the two lines would form a cross shape.